thompsonwalkerd/thompson-wedding-site/README.md

 **Type-Safe i18n**: Instead of using a third-party library, I built a simple translation system using TypeScript.
 The type system ensures both languages have the same keys, catching mistakes at compile time.

-**Server Components**: Next.js 15 defaults to server components, which render on the server and reduce the amount of JavaScript sent to the browser.
+**Server vs Client Components**: Next.js 15 defaults to server components for better performance.
+Using the `'use client'` directive only where needed (like the interactive navigation) keeps the bundle small while enabling interactivity.

+**React State Management**: Implemented `useState` hook for managing mobile menu state, understanding how state triggers re-renders and enables dynamic UI.

 ## Setup Instructions